 Also known as VPN, Citrix, RDP, or XenApp.

 CUIT provides two methods for faculty, researchers, and staff to connect to the Columbia network from a remote location: VPN and Citrix.
-Students, including international students, are not eligible for VPN or Citrix through CUIT at this time.
+Students, both domestic and international, are not eligible for VPN or Citrix through CUIT.

 Please note: The Citrix software is also used by other groups at Columbia such as SIPA.
 The information on this page only applies to CUIT Citrix.